Buranda railway station

-Buranda railway station is located on the Cleveland line in Queensland, Australia.
-It is one of two stations serving the Brisbane suburb of Woolloongabba, the other being Boggo Road.
+Buranda is a railway station operated by Queensland Rail on the Cleveland line.
+It opened in 1889 and serves the locality of Buranda in the Brisbane suburb of Woolloongabba.
+It is a ground level station, featuring two side platforms.

-West of the station, the line joins the Beenleigh line via a triangle junction.

 History

 Buranda station opened in 1889 as Logan Road station, being renamed Buranda in July 1917.

 On 15 July 1996, the Fisherman Islands line to the Port of Brisbane opened to the north of the station.

 In the early hours of 29 March 2009, the main station building on platform one was destroyed by fire.
 A 17-year-old man was later charged with one count of arson following the incident.

 From 8 January 2024, the station was temporarily closed for an accessibility upgrade.
 This upgrade included additions of lifts, raised platforms, hearing loops and disability compliant ticket windows.
 It reopened on 30 June 2025.

+In June 2026, the platforms at the adjacent busway station were renumbered as 3 and 4, bringing them in line with the platforms at the railway station.